-This program provides qualified Oregon Medicaid recipients with cash payments and the flexibility to manage or self-direct their own care instead of receiving care services managed by the state.
-The Independent Choices program is based on the Medicaid model of Cash and Counseling.
-It was originally a pilot program but is now available statewide.
+The Oregon Independent Choices Program (ICP) provides qualified Oregon Medicaid recipients with monthly cash payments and the flexibility to manage or self-direct their own care rather than receiving care services managed by the state.
+The Independent Choices program is based on the Medicaid model of Cash and Counseling and is a Medicaid state plan option.
+ICP was originally a pilot program, but is now available statewide.

-The Department of Human Services administers this program and has set forth the following requirements.
-Participants must be willing and able to self-direct and receive care services in their homes.
-They also must be eligible for Medicaid's HCBS services which considers the applicant's level of impairment and their financial situation.
+The Oregon Department of Human Services administers the Independent Choices Program and has set forth the following requirements.
+Participants must be residents of Oregon and willing and able to self-direct and receive care services in their homes.
+They must be willing to open a separate bank account, where monthly payments will be directly deposited, allowing the applicant to pay for services and other benefits.
+Applicants must also be eligible for Oregon Medicaid's HCBS services, which consider the applicant's level of impairment and their financial situation.

 Functionally, individuals must need the type of care available in a nursing home.
 This does not mean they are designated as disabled or must live in a nursing home, only that they require the level of care typically provided in nursing homes.
 The applicant must also be able to show a stable living environment, indicated by an ability to manage money for three months prior to application.